Sadeemk/4square/README.md

 ### Steps to run this application on your machine

-**You'll need to have Node.js installed in your machine in order to run this project or you can check out the demo video linked above
+**You'll need to have Node.js installed in your machine in order to run this project or you can check out the demo video linked above**

+Clone this repo onto your local machine

 ```sh
 git clone https://github.com/Sadeemk/4square.git